KJaebye/MJCtest/README.md

 ### Brief description:
 - RL algorithm kernal is wrapped in `/lib`; customized environment defined in `/structural_control`.
 - PPO2 algorithm is wrapped in `/lib/agents/agent_ppo2.py`, containing networks definition and parameters updating.
-- RL sampling part is wrapped in `/lib/agents/agent.py`, providing a multiprocessing method to sample data from MoJoCo.
+- RL sampling part is wrapped in `/lib/agents/agent.py`, providing a multiprocessing method to sample data from MuJoCo.
 - Mujoco dm_control environment is wrapped in `/lib/envs/mujoco_env.py`.
 To create a customized environment, inheriting and editing class `MujocoEnv`, `MujocoPhysics`, `MujocoTask`.